Raising Human Beings

 About this listen

-Parents have an important task: figure out who their child is - his or her skills, preferences, beliefs, values, personality traits, goals, and direction - get comfortable with it, and then help him or her pursue and live a life that is congruent with it.
-But parents also want to have influence.
-They want their kid to be independent, but not if he or she is going to make bad choices.
-They don't want to be harsh and rigid, but nor do they want a noncompliant, disrespectful kid.
-They want to avoid being too pushy and overbearing, but not if an unmotivated, apathetic kid is what they have to show for it.
+Parents have an important task: figure out who their child is—his or her skills, preferences, beliefs, values, personality traits, goals, and direction—get comfortable with it, and then help them pursue and live a life according to it.
+Yet parents also want their kids to be independent, but not if they are going to make bad choices.
+They want to avoid being too overbearing, but not if an apathetic kid is what they have to show for it.
 They want to have a good relationship with their kids, but not if that means being a pushover.
-They don't want to scream, but they do want to be heard.
-Good parenting is about striking the balance between a child's characteristics and a parent's desire to have influence.
+They don’t want to scream, but they do want to be heard.
+Good parenting is about striking the balance between a child’s characteristics and a parent’s desire to have influence.

 Your child is your partner from now on.